 Just because you barbecued that tongue next to a road doesn’t make it a cuisine

 I didn’t attend the World Street Food Congress a fortnight ago in Singapore but the outcomes from it seem to have devolved into the basest discussion of street food: name-calling, jingoism and fear of foreigners at once romanticising and ruining otherwise “authentic” food cultures.
 Some foreigners points of view seemed to be valid simply because they get parachuted into a cuisine courtesy of a television show, others invalidated despite decades of experience in the field and most likely, being the fixers for those same television shows.
-While I wasn’t at the conference, I’m no stranger to being accused of both creating nostalgia for and wrecking for foreigners and locals alike.
+While I wasn’t at the conference, I’m no stranger to being accused of both creating nostalgia for and wrecking street food for foreigners and locals alike.

 Singapore is a strange place to hold a street food conference given that most of its street food has been moved to malls and hawker centres.
 Conference founder KF Seetoh conflates the two.
 Bon Appetit’s Jenny Miller, covering the conference interviews him: